Strengthening the region's nonprofits

 The pace of change in philanthropy has never been so rapid.
 Molded by our region’s dynamic demographics and the capital area’s specific social and economic uncertainties, needs, and resources, these large-scale shifts in philanthropic giving take a decidedly-local shape in our community.

-We invite your nonprofit to join us in Big Day of Giving and, if you are interested in being informed when we open additional funding opportunities related to capacity building, please register to be alerted to those opportunities using our Grants Registry.
+To get involved in these efforts, we invite you to learn more about participating in Big Day of Giving and, if you are interested in being informed when we open additional funding opportunities related to capacity building, please register to be alerted to those opportunities using our Grants Registry.
 You may also review some of our previously awarded grants related to nonprofit capacity building.

 Throughout the year, the Foundation launches competitive grant opportunities to fund the worthy work of local nonprofits.
 For the most current information for each granting programs, view our Grants Calendar and sign up for the Grants Registry.